Guidelines for Residential Evictions

 Step 2.)
 Forcible Entry and Detainer

 After waiting for seven full days after the service of the Three Day Notice the landlord shall electronically file to obtain the Forcible Entry and Detainer notice forms with the State of Iowa at www.iowacourts.state.ia.us/efile.
 This notice MUST BE served on the tenant in accordance with the Code of Iowa.
-Any paperwork received from the state must then be served by the Sheriff's Office.
+Any paperwork received from the State must then be served by the Sheriff's Office.
+The Landlord will be responsible for also mailing the document regular and certified mail to the tenant.

 Step 3.)
 Forcible Entry and Detainer Hearing